abdullateefv/GPR-PeptideML/README.md

 # ML Guided Protein Sequence Analysis
-This repository contains a Python script that uses Gaussian Process Regression (GPR) with a custom kernel for the analysis of peptide sequences.
+This repository contains a reinforcement learning Python script that uses Gaussian Process Regression (GPR) with a custom kernel for the analysis of peptide sequences.

 ## Dependencies
 To run this script, make sure you have the following dependencies installed in your environment:
 - Python 3.8 or higher
+- Conda
   - Matplotlib
   - NumPy
   - Pandas
   - Scikit-Learn

 ## Description of the Script
 This script utilizes **'GaussianProcessRegressor'** from Scikit-Learn library to model and predict binding affinities of peptide sequences from a given dataset.
 The script also introduces a custom sequence kernel that is used to compute the similarity between different peptide sequences.